alvinj/ScalaApacheAccessLogParser/README.md

     val parser = ApacheCombinedAccessLogParser
     val accessLogRecord = parser.parse(rawRecord)

-I just added some methods to parse the `date` and `request` fields.
-You can see all of the current, up-to-date API by looking at the tests in the ApacheCombinedAccessLogRecordSpec class.
+I just added some methods to parse the `date` and `request` fields, and I'll document those here on another day.
+You can see all of the current, up-to-date API by looking at the tests in the `ApacheCombinedAccessLogRecordSpec` class.

 ## Building